 Other sculptures of William Huskisson

-The sculpture that is on display here was originally in St James’ Cemetery, Liverpool, on top of the remains of William Huskisson.
+This sculpture was originally in St James’ Cemetery, Liverpool, on top of the remains of William Huskisson.
 The sculpture was housed in a specially built mausoleum.
 The housing of the sculpture attracted a lot of criticism.
 Many critics thought that to allow such an important sculpture to be viewed from one direction only was a waste.

 The critics suggested that the sculpture could be moved to another location in the city.
 However, William Huskisson’s wife wanted the sculpture to remain above her husband’s grave.
 She commissioned the sculptor Gibson to create another sculpture in marble.
 This second sculpture was supposed to stand in the Custom House, Liverpool.
 The sculpture, completed in 1836, didn't stay in Liverpool however, and was instead placed at the Royal Exchange, London.
 Today it can be found in Pimlico Gardens, London.